 Here are some cities I recommend visiting:

 The capital of Malta and easily my favourite city in Malta.
-Valletta is a beautiful city with lots to offer in terms of culture, architecture, history, and entertainment.
-If you are visiting Malta as a tourist, I would recommend booking a hotel/flat in Valletta.
+Valletta is a beautiful city with lots to offer when it comes to culture, architecture, history, and entertainment.
+If you are visiting Malta as a tourist, I would recommend booking a hotel or flat in Valletta.

 Sliema is located on the northeast coast of Malta.
 It is a commercial and residential area for tourists and residents, with lots of shops and restaurants to choose from.
 Here you can take a stroll along the sea or sit down at a restaurant, bar or café in the sun.
 There are two shopping malls (The Plaza and The Point) as well as many other shops to explore.

-St Julians is similar to Sliema as it is a commercial and residential area, especially popular for summer tourists.
+St Julians is similar to Sliema as it is a commercial and residential area, and the city is especially popular for summer tourists.
 You can go for food or shopping here too, but the main activity linked to this town is definitely the busy nightlife.
-Head to the busy bar street of Paceville if you are looking for a cheap and crazy night out, or check out any of the many great bars in the area.
+Head to the famous bar street of Paceville if you are looking for a cheap and crazy night out, or check out any of the many great bars in the area.

 Located in between St Julians and Sliema, you’ll find the quieter town of Gzira.
 It is not as busy with tourists and nightlife, but there is still a lot to explore.
 In addition to restaurants, bars, and some local shops, there are quieter streets where you can go for a walk and see some authentic, Maltese houses.